.png)

 you are reacting too late.

-Modern CX is not about collecting more feedback.
+Modern CX is no longer about collecting more feedback.

 Customers don’t wait.